whitemike889/bot-bot/pages/recorder/recorder_installation.md

 	In case you want to use the default keystore file please dont change the above keystore related values in the properties file.

 4. Open command prompt and type the command **ant**, this will automatically take your apk file compile it with recorder code, resign it and install it to your emulator or device whichever is running.
+5. Once ant build is successful start using the application as you normally do.
+User actions will be automatically recorded on the server.
+You can modify and add any new commands required onto the server session.
+For creating a new session on the server please kill the app from Settings -> Applications and restart the app.

 **Note: ** Currently *Recorder* will only record user events if the server is running in the same machine where the android simulator is running.

 ---------